Arcandrus/mtg-forum/README.md

 </details>

 ## A quick word on image integration with SummerNote
 I wanted to allow users to upload images as part of posts, comments and replies, using SummerNote and Cloudinary integration, however, due to time constraints I was not able to get this feature implemented.
-My initial attpemts to integrate this feature had several issues and setbacks I was unable to overcome.
+My initial attempts to integrate this feature had several issues and setbacks I was unable to overcome.

 # Deployment
 1. Log in to Heroku if you already have an account with them.
 If not, create an account.